 Subject leaders in core subjects need to focus on making sure each young person’s needs are being met (as long as the young person are has agreed that their care status can be disclosed)

 A named governor for children in care should make sure the school is supporting children in care and monitoring their outcomes, and work with the designated teacher to produce an annual report which goes to The HOPE’s head teacher.

 Each child in care has their own Personal Education Plan, initiated by their social worker and put into practice by each school’s designated teacher for children in care.

-The Plan is discussed at Personal Education Plan meetings between the child’s social worker, designated teacher and carer.
+The plan is discussed at meetings between the child’s social worker, designated teacher and carer.
 Depending on the situation, the young person may attend the meeting, but either way must be involved in their Personal Education Plan.

 How The HOPE supports schools